knicklabs/knicklabs/README.md

 ### 📫 How to reach me...

 You can email me at nickolas [at] knicklabs [dot] com.
 If you know me, you can also call me, send me a text, or chat with me on Slack.
-My working hours are 9AM-6PM ET Monday-Friday and you should not expect me to reply outside those times.
+My working hours are 9AM-6PM ET Monday-Friday.

 ### 😄 Pronouns...